KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

 ## Views

-The ``KeyboardSettings`` namespace has settings-specific views, that can be used to link to System Settings:
+The ``Keyboard`` namespace has settings-specific views, that can be used to link to System Settings:

 @TabNavigator {

-    @Tab("Link") {
+    @Tab("Keyboard.SettingsLink") {
-        A keyboard status ``KeyboardSettings/Link`` can be used to link to System Settings.
+        A keyboard ``Keyboard/SettingsLink`` can be used to link to System Settings, or any other custom URL:

         @Row {
             @Column {}